esp-rs/book/src/installation/index.md

 # Setting Up a Development Environment

-At the moment, Espressif SoCs are based on two different architectures -- RISC-V and Xtensa.
+At the moment, Espressif SoCs are based on two different architectures -- `RISC-V` and `Xtensa`.
 Each architecture supports the `std` and `no_std` application development.

-To set up the development environment, do the following
+To set up the development environment, do the following:

 1. [Install Rust][install-rust]
 2. Install requirements for the targets
     - [RISC-V targets][risc-v-targets]
     - [Xtensa targets][xtensa-targets]

+As mentioned in the installation procedures below, for `std` development also don't forget to install [`std` Development Requirements][rust-esp-book-std-requirements].

-Alternatively, you can host the development environment with support for Xtensa in a [container][use-containers].
+Please note that you can host the development environment with support for Xtensa in a [container][use-containers].

 [install-rust]: #install-rust